framely/community/docs/reference/guide/opencui-flow.md

 ## Before you start

-To follow OpenCUI flow, you will need to [sign up](./signingup.md#sign-up) for a OpenCUI account and log into [OpenCUI](https://build.opencui.io/login) platform.
+To follow OpenCUI flow, you will need to log into [OpenCUI](https://build.opencui.io/login) platform.
 Make sure to complete the steps outlined in the [Build a chatbot](./build-simple-chatbot.md) guide.
 The steps in this guide build upon the chatbot created in the previous guide.

 ## Always in your branch